mrlunchbox777/personal-finance/README.md

 This is the start of your [emergency fund](https://www.reddit.com/r/personalfinance/wiki/emergencyfunds) and should come right after paying your bills that keep you alive.

-This (an emergency fund) needs to be liquid: it should be checking or savings, **NOT** CDs, ETFs, 401k, etc.
+This emergency fund needs to be liquid: it should be checking or savings, **NOT** CDs, ETFs, 401k, etc.

 ## Core Focus